Structure of the Shoulder

 Shoulder bursitis means inflammation of the bursa in the shoulder joint.
 Injury (like lifting a grocery bag) or inflammation of the bursa causes the shoulder bursitis.
 Inflammation can occur from underlying rheumatic conditions.
 Common symptoms include shoulder pain, swelling, tenderness and pain.
 Your doctor will usually advise ice packs, rest and anti-inflammatory medication (like ibuprofen or celebrex).

 Physical therapy aids in returning the shoulder joint to full function.
 Less frequently, your doctor will suggest aspiration of the bursa fluid, where the doctor uses a needle and syringe to remove fluid.
-Dislocation of the shoulder occurs easily from sudden jerks of the arm, especially in young children before muscle strength develops.

 The shoulder joint dislocates more frequently than any other joint in the body.